 ” Good or bad, I always try to find a positive outcome and use it to learn and create something new.”

 DT 500 ZINE: – What is a typical day of CHEEKY MAA’s life like?

-CHEEKY MAA: – There is no typical day for me anymore, everyday I am doing something new and exciting.
+CHEEKY MAA: – There is no typical day for me anymore, every week I am doing something new and exciting.
 I meet new people and find new ways to collaborate.

-DT 500 ZINE: – What is on the CHEEKY MAA calendar?
+DT 500 ZINE: – Babe, what’s on the CHEEKY MAA calendar?